jukent/OOAD_3.2/README.md

 ## JUnit Testing

-Testing was done with Maven for Java via the "Test Runner for Java" extension within Visual Studio Code (https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test).
+Testing was origioonally done with Maven for Java via the "Test Runner for Java" extension within Visual Studio Code (https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test).
 This required we set up a `vscode/settings.json` file pointing to our `main/` and `test/` directories and a `pom.xml` file specifying that we use JUnit version 4.13.2 and that our tests are in `test/`.

 Tests were useful for testing edge cases (such as Seeker movement and Character with Portal movement) because they allowed us to set up the scenarios and assert the correct outcome, as opposed to running the simulation repeatedly watching for the Seeker to move.